paulacduffy/irisdatasetproject/README.md

 ### Conclusion
 In conclusion, the species *Iris setosa* is the most clearly distinguishable from the other two species by either it's sepal length vs width ratio or petal length vs width ratio.
 The other two species cannot be distinguished from each other using these ratios but using the ratios sepal width vs petal width and sepal length vs petal length can distinguish between the other two species.
+I would like to do some further research to find out how to build a prediction model to identify species given measurements, but this is beyond my abilities at this stage!